-Second: How can you make the experience run and positive one?
+Second: How can you make the experience a fun and positive one?

-Have other humans give your dog treats for good behaviors.
+- Have other humans give your dog treats for good behaviors.
 If your dog is comfortable around strangers, make sure he or she gets treats from these folks too.
-Provide positive reinforcing moments so the dog will associate the workplace and employees with fun and pleasant times.
+Provide positive reinforcing moments so your dog will associate the workplace and employees with fun and pleasant times.

 Make sure your take your dog out for frequent potty breaks and fresh air.
 You may be able to sit at a computer for hours on end, but it’s not fair to put us dogs through it if we’re not used to it (unlike yours truly here who has to sit at the computer most of the day.)